Eng-AliKazemi/Eng-AliKazemi/README.md

 ## IBM Certified: AI Solution Architect | AI Engineer | AI Researcher

 I am an AI enthusiast.
-I dedicate my time to understanding the underlying technologies, tools, and methods that shape intelligent systems.
+I dedicate my time to understand the underlying technologies, tools, and methods that shape intelligent systems.
 My goal is to become an AI Solution Architect.
 To reach this goal, I focus on becoming a professional researcher, developer, and engineer who understands the entire process from concept to deployment.

 On the management side, I am passionate about learning product management and project management, which are essential for delivering AI solutions professionally and effectively.
 I have earned more than 20 related specializations and professional certificates from IBM to support this journey.